marcinczenko/django-nonrel-start-project/README.md

       -s                    If present, only creates or deletes symlinks.
       -l                    Lists the (sub)modules to be installed and exits.
       -c                    Removes submodules and then exits.
+      -n                    Only prints the commands but does not execute them.
+	  --keep-symlinks       Symlinks will not be affected by any command.
+	  --skip-git-cmds       Commands operating on git repository will not be executed.

 # How to use this stuff in the *INTENDED* way.